-Switch S1, when turned on, cuts off the timing signal to the trigger circuit and extinguishes LED8 (D12).
-At this time a strobe alarm should be received at J3.
-The normal position of switch S1 is off (switch downward).
+Switch S1, when turned on, cuts off timing signal to the trigger circuit and extinguishes LED8 (D12).
+At this time the strobe alarm should be received at J3.
+The normal position of S1 is off (switch downward).

 4.0 TROUBLE SHOOTING